About Us

 ClimateSocrates Help Center

-We work with multiple education stakeholders in a state or region to integrate our “Connectors” platform to their local needs.
-We align our teaching resources to relevant standards and work with their teachers to develop lesson plans on climate issues that resonate with the specific region.
+We work with multiple education stakeholders in a state or region to adapt our core platform to their local needs and create a customized regional hub to support climate change education, that has:

 New Jersey Climate Education Hub